benmvp/slides/2020/jsconfhi/perfect-lib.md

   * Includes everything
   * Github actions CI/CD, repo files, sets all the `package.json` fields
   * Adds `@benmvp/cli` as a dev dependency & adds scripts for the other commands
-- `test` runs unit tests, linting & type checking with Jest
+- `test` runs type checking, linting & unit tests with Jest
 - `start` is for dev, it runs `test` in watch mode based on any changes
-- `build` transpiles into the module targets & generates type definitions
+- `build` transpiles into ESM/CJS & generates type definitions
 - `integrate` is something pretty cool that ideally deserves some devoted time
   * Basically packages up the library just like it'll be in the registry
   * Then run "integration" tests on it to make sure the lib can be used just like user would
   * Catches cases where all unit tests pass but I forgot to `export`
 - It uses itself to dev, test & build itself
-  * The "perfect" repo creating other "perfect" repos
+  * It itself is the "perfect" repo creating other "perfect" repos

 /////
 <!-- .slide: data-background="url(../../img/perfect-lib/annie-spratt-rx1iJ59jRyU-gift-box-unsplash.jpg) no-repeat center" data-background-size="cover" -->